PaganiPerry/VDC-Apollo.io-API/README.md

 ## Usage of Code

+There are two main ways to start out here and they are listed below.
+You can decide which approach you would like to use.

 In order for this code to work, since you'll be connecting/mounting/sharing to Google Drive, you'll need to update ceratin lines of the code, since you'll now be the "creator/owner" of the code.
-The lines circled in blue are the lines that need to be changed.
+The lines circled in blue are the lines that need to be changed, theoretically, regardless of what option you choose (read more on this below).

 ![Main_cell_change](https://github.com/user-attachments/assets/cf7f4832-60db-434e-84d6-090e35f980fe)